Del Rio, Texas: History

 In 1883, local residents requested a post office be established.
 The United States Postal Department shortened "San Felipe del Rio" to "Del Rio" to avoid confusion with San Felipe de Austin.
-In 1885, Val Verde County was organized and Del Rio became the county seat.
+In 1885, Val Verde County was organized and Del Rio was designated as the county seat.
 The City of Del Rio was incorporated on November 15, 1911.

 The San Felipe community was started by the Arteaga family.
 Arteaga Street and Arteaga Park are named after them.

-Many historical artifacts from Del Rio, particularly from the 19th century, are preserved at the Whitehead Memorial Museum downtown.
+Together the communities are still part of a rural region.

+Ranchers and farmers recruited Mexican workers during the early decades of the 20th century, especially during World War II, when so many American men were at war.
+After the war, the government withdrew visas and deported workers, including some who were citizens, as well as children born here.

+Like many border communities, Del Rio has been affected in the early 21st century by migrants arriving from Mexico, Central and South America.
+Migrants from the Caribbean have also crossed the border here.

-During September 2021, as part of the ongoing Mexico–United States border crisis, approximately 30,000 Haitians migrants illegally entered the United States at Del Rio.
-The United States Border Patrol moved many into a camp underneath the Del Río–Ciudad Acuña International Bridge.
+In September 2021, approximately 30,000 Haitian migrants crossed the border at Del Rio.
+The United States Border Patrol moved many to a camp underneath the Del Río–Ciudad Acuña International Bridge.
 The squalid conditions in the camp attracted widespread national attention.
-A photo of a Haitian grabbing the reins of a horse-mounted Border Patrol agent was incorrectly alleged to show the agent whipping the Haitian.

 Geography

 According to the United States Census Bureau, the city has a total area of 52.3 sqkm, of which 52.2 sqkm are land and 0.1 sqkm, or 0.24%, is covered by water.

 Del Rio lies on the northwestern edges of the Tamaulipan mezquital, also called the South Texas brush country.
 It is also near the southwestern corner of the Edwards Plateau, which is the western fringe of the famous, oak savanna-covered Texas Hill Country; that area is dotted with numerous small springs; one of these is the San Felipe Springs, which provides a constant flow of water to San Felipe Creek.
 The creek supplied fresh water for drinking and irrigation to early settlers of Del Rio, and the springs are still the town's water supply.

-The Del Rio region, west to about the Pecos River, has a mix of desert shrub and steppe vegetation, depending on soil type, with the gray-leafed cenizo (Leucophyllum spp.), several different acacias, cactuses, and grama grasses dominant members of local flora.
-The terrain is mostly level, but some areas are dissected with substantial canyons and drainages, though none of the upland areas is high or large enough to be considered a mountain.
+The Del Rio region, to just west of the Pecos River, has a mix of desert shrub and steppe vegetation depending on soil type, with the gray-leafed cenizo (Leucophyllum spp.), several different acacias, cacti, and grama grasses dominant members of local flora.
+The terrain is mostly level, but some areas are dissected with substantial canyons and drainages, though none of the upland areas are elevated enough to be considered mountains.